top of page

 Folarin Kolawole, Ph.D.
 (Principal Investigator)

 Dr. Kolawole is the Principal investigator at the Crust-Def Group at Columbia University.
-He integrates field geological observations, geophysical imaging, and laboratory geomechanics to study the brittle deformation of the Earth's crust.
-Currently, Fola's research focus is on investigating 1.) how strain is localized during the early stages of continental extension, and 2.) basement structures that influence anthropogenically induced earthquakes and natural intraplate earthquakes and their associated geomechanical controls.
+He integrates field geological observations, geophysical imaging, and laboratory geomechanics to study the brittle deformation of the Earth's crust and lithosphere.
+Currently, my research largely focuses on unraveling 1.) how strain is accommodated during the early phases of continental extension, and 2.) the geological and mechanical structure of intraplate faults, and the nature of the contemporary stress state that facilitate their seismic reactivation, in relation to both anthropogenically induced and natural intraplate earthquakes.

 Rasheed Ajala, Ph.D.
 (NSF Postdoc Fellow, Lamont Postdoctoral Fellow)